Malalai Joya

 Malalai Joya (ملالۍ جویا) (born 25 April 1978) is an activist, writer, and a politician from Afghanistan.
 She served as a Parliamentarian in the National Assembly of Afghanistan from 2005 until early 2007, after being dismissed for publicly denouncing the presence of warlords and war criminals in the Afghan Parliament.
 She was an outspoken critic of the Karzai administration and its western supporters, particularly the United States.

 Her suspension in May 2007 generated protest internationally and appeals for her reinstatement were signed by high-profile writers, intellectuals such as Noam Chomsky, and politicians including members of parliament from Canada, Germany, the United Kingdom, Italy, and Spain.
 She was called "the bravest woman in Afghanistan" by the BBC.

 In 2010, Time magazine placed Malalai Joya on their annual list of the 100 most influential people in the world.
 Foreign Policy Magazine listed Malalai Joya in its annual list of the Top 100 Global Thinkers.
 On 8 March 2011, The Guardian listed her among "Top 100 women: activists and campaigners".
+In 2021, Joya was forced under threat from the Taliban regime to leave Afghanistan and live in exile.